KRSLS/amanager-windows/README.md

 ![Feature](https://user-images.githubusercontent.com/105395630/173237712-1a175100-dcc8-4bf1-9286-4adadc0732f2.jpg)

+#I've lost the project files.
+This page is only to download the app.

 A simple account manager made with privacy in mind, completely offline with a clean look
 <br>
 100% Secure since data is saved locally and never goes online